Updated on Nov 1, 2025 00:32 IST

 A:

-The time required to cover JEE Main syllabus would vary for every student however, to complete the entire JEE Main syllabus, students would require around 1 year.
-The ideal time to start preparing for JEE Main is class 12 as the syllabus for JEE and class 12 is similar.
-Students who are studying in class 12 can point out the topics that are common in both and pay special emphasis to that.
+Time required to cover JEE Main syllabus changes from one student to another student.
+In general, to complete the entire JEE Main syllabus, students would require around 1 year.
+The ideal time to start preparing for JEE Main is class 11 as the syllabus for JEE and class 11-12 is similar.
+Students who are studying in class 11 can point out the topics that are common in both and pay special emphasis to those topics.

 Candidates are provided here best books for Chemistry for JEE Main Preparation.
 The books provided here are recommended by subject experts and also by previous year JEE toppers.
 Check best Chemistry books below: